Packaging and packaging waste directive: Content

 It was noted in the directive that European Community health, safety and transportation measures already applied to packaging, and the packaging directive was not intended to detract from those measures.

 An earlier directive, 85/339/EC, was repealed by this measure.

 Transposition

 Under EU law, directives need to be transposed into the domestic law of the member states of the EU.
 In the United Kingdom, prior to Brexit, articles 9 and 11 of the directive were implemented via the Packaging (Essential Requirements) Regulations 2003, although these were later replaced by the Packaging (Essential Requirements) Regulations 2015.

 Proposed regulation

 In November 2022, the European Commission proposed an EU regulation to replace the directive, along with a communication to clarify the labels biobased, biodegradable, and compostable.

+This new regulation came into force in February 2025.
+The Packaging and Packaging Waste Regulation mandates increased recycled content in plastic packs, clear labelling, the banning of certain materials and enhanced recyclability - as well as encouraging reuse and deposit return schemes.